qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 |measureAngle| :sup:`Measure Angle`: You can also measure angles.
 The
 cursor becomes cross-shaped.
 Click to draw the first segment of the angle you wish to measure, then move the cursor to draw the desired angle.
-The measure is displayed in a pop-up dialog.
+The measurement is displayed in a pop-up dialog.

 .. _figure_measure_angle: